aminrj/aminrj.github.io/_posts/2026-03-29-red-teaming-article-15-testing.md

 ---

-## Mapping the 5-Phase Methodology to Article 15
+## Mapping the 5-phase methodology to Article 15

 The [red teaming methodology](https://aminrj.com/posts/attack-patterns-red-teaming/) runs five phases.
 Each phase maps to a specific Article 15 requirement: